PriyavKaneria/LocalLock/README.md

 ## Usage

-> Expo is required to run LockNote.
+> Expo is required to run LocalLock.
 If you don't have Expo installed, you can install it using the following command:

 ```bash
 npm install -g expo-cli